YMoskowitz/useDebounceFetch/README.md

 A React Hook to debounce fetch requests and abort previous pending requests made by this hook.

 ## Features
--  Debounce duplicate requests such as when searching or double clicking submit button
+-  Debounce duplicate requests such as when searching
--  Cancel pending requests made previously using this hook
+-  Abort pending requests made previously using this hook
 -  Swallows error "The user aborted a request" for previously aborted requests
 -  Eliminates need for a debounced input